erhant/crypto-notes/content/zklearning/5-the-PLONK-snark.md

 With this knowledge in mind, here is the plan:

 1. Prover computes $q(X)$ and commits to $q$ as $com_q$.
 Remember that commitment results in a single group element only.
 2. Prover send the proof $\pi = com_q$.
-That’s right, the entire proof is just the commitment to $q$ which means the proof size is a single group element, independent of the degree $d$.
+That's right, the entire proof is just the commitment to $q$ which means the proof size is a single group element, independent of the degree $d$.
 3. Verifier accepts if $(\tau - u)com_q = com_f - vG$

 You may notice that there is $\tau$ here, which is supposed to be secret; and you are right.
 What actually happens is that something called **pairing** is used here to hide $\tau$ while still allowing the above computation.
 In doing so, only $H_0$ and $H_1$ will be used, which again makes this thing independent of degree $d$.